Humbertzhang/GSOC2021FinalReport/README.md

 Now, The user of the SkyWalking Python Agent can profile their Python programs like their Java Programs in SkyWalking.

 # 2. How to use it

+As SkyWalking Blog [Apache SkyWalking: Use Profiling to Fix the Blind Spot of Distributed Tracing](https://skywalking.apache.org/blog/2020-04-13-apache-skywalking-profiling/) said, in root cause analysis, we often need to find out why a request is slowly, so SkyWalking added profile feature to help people locate problems, and I add profile feature into Python Agent in my GSoC Project.

 The profile function is enabled by default, you just need to start your application(like below code), open SkyWalking UI, start a new task, and request your application, then you can see the result in the dashboard.